 That's where a script breakdown becomes so vital to a successful production.
 We'll go over how script supervisors use a breakdown but let's first define what it is exactly.

 A script breakdown is an important filmmaking process that allows you to identify all the script elements needed to prep, schedule and budget a film production.
 By creating a script breakdown, you will determine the technical and creative requirements for each department.

-There were so many elements that need to be in every scene.
+There are so many elements that need to be in every scene.
 Props, costumes, livestock, vehicles, FX, and more.
-It can be hard to keep track of things as new drafts were delivered.
+It can be hard to keep track of things as new drafts are delivered.

 - Tag your elements

 - Generate reports